 Taken together, the Theology and Propaganda sections of this volume reveal the most comprehensive picture of al-Qaeda to date.
 They also highlight the double-speak of bin Laden and Zawahiri, who often say one thing to Muslims in their religious treatises (“We must hate and fight the West because Islam commands it”) and another in their propaganda directed at the West (“The West is the aggressor and we are fighting back merely in self-defense”).

 Westerners from across the political spectrum will be fascinated and enlightened by The Al Qaeda Reader’s insights into the nature of Islamic texts and the ways in which al-Qaeda has used these texts to manufacture hatred against our civilization and our way of life.

 The Battle of Yarmuk:

 An Assessment of the Immediate Factors Behind the Islamic Conquests

 Author: Raymond Ibrahim

 Few events have dramatically altered the course of world-history as have the dynamic Muslim conquests of the seventh century.
-Aside from the seizure of a large expanse of onetime Roman lands and the cultural Arabization of millions of people, great wars have been waged between Islam and the West–till the present.
+Aside from the seizure of a large expanse of onetime Roman lands and the cultural Arabization of millions of people, great wars have been waged between Islam and the West?-till the present.
 Yet ambiguity abounds as to how and why these conquests were first originally realized.
 This study seeks to ascertain the immediate factors behind the conquests in general by deconstructing the all-pivotal Battle of Yarmuk in particular.
-This paradigmatic battle is ideal for extrapolating the root cause(s) of the conquests; for it was primarily at Yarmuk that the Arabs suffered notable physical and practical disadvantages–and yet still emerged triumphant.
-Thus this engagement allows one to see well beyond the usual aspects of military history–the physical and practical–and better appreciate the more abstract factors that have fueled the events of world history.
+This paradigmatic battle is ideal for extrapolating the root cause(s) of the conquests; for it was primarily at Yarmuk that the Arabs suffered notable physical and practical disadvantages?-and yet still emerged triumphant.
+Thus this engagement allows one to see well beyond the usual aspects of military history?-the physical and practical?-and better appreciate the more abstract factors that have fueled the events of world history.